bor0/gidti/manuscript/chapter4.md

 In this example we've implemented a dependent type that puts the length of the list at the type level.
 In other programming languages that do not support dependent types, this is usually checked at the code level (run-time) and compile-time checks are not able to verify this.

-X> ### Exercise 17
+X> ### Exercise 16
 X>
 X> Come up with a function `isSingleton` that accepts a `Bool` and returns a `Type`.
 This function should return a type of `Nat` in the `True` case, and `List Nat` otherwise.
 Further, implement a function `mkSingle` that accepts a `Bool`, and returns `isSingleton True` or `isSingleton False`, and as a computed value will either return `0` or `Empty`.
 X>
 X> Hint: The data definitions are `isSingleton : Bool -> Type` and `mkSingle : (x : Bool) -> isSingleton x` respectively.

-### 4.1.11.
-Implicit parameters (or arguments)
+### 4.1.9.
+Implicit parameters

-Implicit parameters allow us to bring values from the type level to the program level.
+Implicit parameters (arguments) allow us to bring values from the type level to the program level.
 At the program level, by using curly braces we allow them to be used in the body of the function.
 Let's take a look at the following example, which uses our dependent type `MyList` that we defined earlier:

 ```
 lengthMyList : MyList n -> Nat